svalqui/NR/README.md

 A set of python libraries, code examples for Network Engineers to interact with Network Devices; CLI style.

-exa010shint.py : Example 010, show interfaces on steroids, collects "show interfaces status" and others commands to show an extended version of sh int status.
+exa010shint.py : Example 010, show interfaces on steroids, collects "show interfaces status" and others commands to show an extended version of "show intrefaces status" .

 netdef.py : Class definitions for Network devices